 It’s also expensive – more than four times as costly as polyiso for the equivalent R-value, and much more expensive than sheep’s wool.

 VERDICT: Great product and good for nooks and crannies, but there are cheaper choices for the rest of your van.
-There’s something to be said for Thinsulate’s moisture control properties, but in our opinion it’s just too thick and expensive for general use in a van.
-Foam board is much cheaper, and also much more effective at insulating at a reasonable thickness.
+There’s something to be said for Thinsulate’s moisture control properties, but in our opinion it’s just too expensive for general use in a van.

-If you’re interested in Thinsulate because of its moisture management abilities (and don’t care as much about maximizing interior space), we recommend looking at sheep’s wool instead.
+If you’re interested in Thinsulate because of its breathability and moisture management abilities, we highly recommend looking at sheep’s wool insulation instead.
 It’s much cheaper and has a higher R-value per inch.